bZxNetwork/bzx.network_website/collections/_posts/2020-06-28-bzrx-token.markdown

 # The Unlocking

-This has been a long time coming.
-We will be unlocking the token nearly immediately after our relaunch.
+We will be unlocking the token in the coming weeks as part of the bZx 2.0 relaunch sequence.
+More announcements will follow soon.